MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 We recommend:

 - Use verbs for operation names.
-- Use nouns or adjectives for function names.
+- Use of nouns or adjectives for function names.
-- Use nouns for user-defined types and attributes.
+- Use of nouns for user-defined types and attributes.
-- For all callable names, use `CamelCase` in strong preference to `pascalCase`, `snake_case`, or `ANGRY_CASE`.
-In particular, ensure that callable names start with uppercase letters.
+- Use `CamelCase` in strong preference to `pascalCase`, `snake_case`, or `ANGRY_CASE`, for all callable names.
+Ensure that callable names start with uppercase letters.
-- For all local variables, use `pascalCase` in strong preference to `CamelCase`, `snake_case`, or `ANGRY_CASE`.
-In particular, ensure that local variables start with lowercase letters.
+- Use `pascalCase` in strong preference to `CamelCase`, `snake_case`, or `ANGRY_CASE`, for all local variables.
+Ensure that local variables start with lowercase letters.
 - Avoid the use of underscores `_` in function and operation names; where additional levels of hierarchy are needed, use namespaces and namespace aliases.

 # [Examples](#tab/examples)